 - Wear sunscreen and hats since there is little shade on the tour.

 - Cancellations must be received by phone or email no later than 8 AM on the day of your tour for a refund.

 With prehistoric roots dating back to the Ice Age, the North American Bison were called “good medicine” by the Native Americans, who relied on them for survival.
 At the beginning of the 1800s, millions of bison roamed North America.
 Humans slaughtered an estimated 50 million bison for their meat or hides.
 The overhunting the bison reduced their population to hundreds.
 Farming of bison has increased their population to nearly 150,000.
 The bison you will see are 100% pure, free-range and all natural grass fed.

 Native to Africa, Watusi is a 8,000-year-old breed is called the “Cattle of Kings" and believed to have many health benefits for us humans, including anti-aging possibilities.
 Watusi cattle have the largest horns in the world, measuring more than eight feet in total length and 20-30 inches in circumference.

-Cost is $12/adult and $10/child.
+Cost is $16/adult and $11/children & seniors.
 Go to their website to book a tour.